Cosmological effect of coherent oscillation of ultralight scalar fields in a multicomponent universe: Inclusion of other matter components and the generalization of the coherently oscillating scalar field solution

 The dark energy component in this study is modeled using two different approaches.
-The first approach employs the cosmological constant $\Lambda$, with a fixed value of $\Lambda=1.08\times 10^{-56}~\text{cm}^{-2}$, derived from the observed dark energy density parameter, and in geometrized unit the vacuum energy density $\rho_{(\Lambda)}=\Lambda$.
+The first approach employs the cosmological constant $\Lambda$, with a fixed value of $\Lambda=1.08\times 10^{-56}~\text{cm}^{-2}$, derived from the observed dark energy density parameter, and in geometrized unit the vacuum energy density $\rho_{\Lambda}=\Lambda$.
 The second approach introduces a dynamical scalar field $\psi$, which can be a quintessence or a phantom field.
-In both cases, the scalar field is governed by an exponential potential of the form $V(\psi)=V_{0}e^{-\lambda \psi}$, where the parameter $\lambda=1$, is fixed throughout the work for both field types.
-The maximum potential value $V_{0}$ is chosen such that the density parameter of the scalar field matches that of the cosmological constant at the present epoch.
-We set $V_{0}=1.38\times10^{-56}~\text{cm}^{-2}$ for the quintessence field and $V_{0}=0.91\times10^{-56}~\text{cm}^{-2}$ for the phantom field.
+In both cases, the scalar field is governed by an exponential potential of the form $V(\psi)=V_{m}e^{-\lambda \psi}$, where the parameter $\lambda=1$, is fixed throughout the work for both field types.
+The maximum potential value $V_{m}$ is chosen such that the density parameter of the scalar field matches that of the cosmological constant at the present epoch.
+We set $V_{m}=1.38\times10^{-56}~\text{cm}^{-2}$ for the quintessence field and $V_{m}=0.91\times10^{-56}~\text{cm}^{-2}$ for the phantom field.

 To handle extremely small numerical values efficiently, we define a reference unit $u = 10^{-28}~\text{cm}^{-1}$, which corresponds to $10^{-33}~\text{eV}$ in natural units.
-All parameters are expressed in terms of $u$ throughout this paper, thus the value of $m=1.93\times 10^{11}~u$, $V_{0}=1.38~u^{2}, 0.91~u^{2}$ respectively for quintessence and phantom field and $\rho_{(\Lambda)}=\Lambda = 1.08~u^2 $.
-To solve the scalar field equation Eq. (\ref{kGeqforpsi}), we require two initial conditions.
-These are chosen as, $\dot{\psi}(0)=0.0001~u$ and $\psi(0)=0.0001$ and are held fixed throughout the analysis.
-The initial value of the scale factor $a$ depends on the cosmological epoch under consideration.
-It becomes dimensionless when a flat universe $k=0$ is assumed, and in cases where the curvature constant $k=1$, the scale factor carries the dimension of length.
-The specific values used for $a$ will be clarified in the relevant sections.
+All parameters are expressed in terms of $u$ throughout this paper, thus the value of $m=1.93\times 10^{11}~u$, $V_{m}=1.38~u^{2}, 0.91~u^{2}$ respectively for quintessence and phantom field and $\rho_{\Lambda}=\Lambda = 1.08~u^2 $.
+We require two initial conditions to solve the scalar field equation Eq. (\ref{kGeqforpsi}).
+These are chosen as $\dot{\psi}(t_{i})=0.0001~u$ and $\psi(t_{i})=0.0001$ at the initial time $t_{i}$ and are held fixed throughout the analysis.
+The initial time $t_{i}$ and the initial value of the scale factor $a=a_{i}$ depend on the cosmological epoch under consideration.
+The scale factor becomes dimensionless when a flat universe $k=0$ is assumed, and in cases where the curvature constant $k=1$, the scale factor carries the dimension of length.
+The specific values used for $a_{i}$ will be clarified in the relevant sections.